You want smart political talk without the meltdowns?

 They are the domestic enemy.

-Um, and I love Hag Seth.
+And I love Hag Seth.

 And being a Jew and a conservative Jew, they can kiss my butt like the Schumers.

-They want to say Elon Musk is a Hitler esque and we're Nazis.
+They want to say Elon Musk is a Hitler-esque and we're Nazis.

 I mean, it's insane, man.

-So God bless you for covering it.
+So, God bless you for covering it.

-This is a chance for us to get a do over from the Reagan peace equity that we squandered from H.W.
+This is a chance for us to get a do-over from the Reagan peace equity that we squandered from H.W.
 Bush to Clinton to W to Obama.

-And uh it came on, baby.
+And it's game on, baby.

 We got the greatest leaders, Sean.